AmmyRQ/InfoTag/README.md

 Inside the "plugin_data/InfoTag" folder a file called "format.yml" will be created, which you can modify.

 # ❓ How to modify the format?
-You can modify the "format" key inside the file <a href="resources/format.yml">"format.yml"</a>.
+You can modify the <a href="https://github.com/AmmyR/InfoTag/blob/main/resources/format.yml#L23">"format"</a> key inside the file <a href="https://github.com/AmmyR/InfoTag/blob/main/resources/format.yml">"format.yml"</a>.

 The following options are available within the available format:
 <ul>